 - 1 tbsp olive oil

-This treatment is egg-cellent if your hair is porous and needs some protein.
+This treatment is egg-cellent if your hair is porous and needs a softening treatment.
 Olive oil is nature’s conditioner, and these fatty ingredients provide much-needed nourishment for dry and damaged hair.
 The quantities listed above are suitable for shoulder-length or shorter hair, but you can add additional yolks and olive oil (1 tablespoon of olive oil per egg yolk) based on the length and thickness of your hair.
 Make sure you rinse with lukewarm or cool water — hot water will cause the eggs to cook!

-Avocado and Mayo
+Avocado and Mayo Mask

 - ½ avocado

 Here’s another moisture-rich remedy, for both your dry hair and that overripe avocado you were totally gonna use to make guacamole.
 Add essential oils “to taste” so you don’t have to endure mayo-smell the entire time you’re sitting with your treatment.